 In the digital world, not only can the text of a story be paired with photos, graphic elements and videos, but we have more opportunities to point our audiences toward relevant related stories that provide more details about the topic they are reading about.
 This can take several forms, but I’ll name just a few that I’ve seen used effectively.

 This is a common form news organizations should be taking advantage of regularly.
-If a reader is reading a story about Donald Trump’s latest cabinet pick, there should be links alongside that story that point to previous coverage of either Trump’s other cabinet picks, or about the person he has picked.
+If a reader is reading a story about Joe Biden’s latest political apointee, there should be links alongside that story that point to previous coverage of either Biden’s other cabinet picks, or about the person he has picked.
 This allows us to show the reader the full coverage of an issue and allows readers who may have missed previous stories to see that we have been providing coverage of stories that are important to them.

 These types of related items would be stories that may not be coverage of the same issue, but that provide the reader with important details that are happening alongside or surrounding that story.
-Using the example of Trump’s cabinet picks again, related items that are topical would be stories about the transition itself, some of the successes and roadblocks to the transition process, and stories about the new Congress that will be confirming the cabinet choices.
 This puts the story in the context of events happening around it.

 This is an area news organizations are getting more comfortable with as technology evolves and makes it possible.
 This implementation links to full-text documents or audio and video recordings of the item being reported on.
 A story about a crime would include a PDF of an arrest warrant, a story about an on-going court case might include audio or video from the trial and a story about the president’s State of the Union Address might include a PDF containing the text of the speech.
 This allows readers to see exactly what journalists are seeing and gives them access to documents that are not readily available to them.
 It increases our transparency as journalists and forces transparency from sources.